-It takes courage to start the assisted living conversation.
-Moving to assisted living can feel like the end of a road; a cold place where seniors are meant to live out the final years of their life.
-The truth is, assisted living can be the start of a wonderful new chapter of your loved one’s life where they can toss out their to-do list and focus on the things that bring them joy.
+When older adults (or their caregivers) hear the words “assisted living,” the image that comes to mind is often an institutional facility that marks the end of the road—a cold place where seniors are meant to live out the final years of their life.
+But the truth is that transitioning to assisted living can be the start of a wonderful new chapter of life where the to-do list is tossed out and the focus is on what brings joy.

 Falling between independent living and full-time nursing care, assisted living offers a stress-free lifestyle where extra help with activities of daily living (ADLs) is always near so residents can maintain much of their independence.